-Over the years we have seen several non-native aquatic weeds sprout up in our lakes, most are from aquariums that are emptied into a storm drain, or from people that have actually planted these weeds off there property to improve the waterfronts appeal.
-The fact is we live in a pretty global world, so when we do something in say Athens, NY like plant a particular lily from Asia in our little pond we have introduced the entire east coast and maybe the continent to a new “non-native” species of plant.
-“HOW, its just my little pond in upstate NY”.
-All water source are open to waterfowl and storm water run off, which are just a couple ways these non native plants spread.
-Boating can be another high risk area where these weeds are distributed over long distances.
-A great book on the subject is “Diet for a Small Lake” Prepared by the NYSFOLA.
+Over the years we have seen several non-native aquatic weeds sprout up in our lakes, most are from aquariums that are emptied into a storm drain, or from people that have actually planted these weeds off their property to improve the appeal of the waterfront.
+The fact is we live in a pretty global world, so when we do something in say Athens, NY such as planting a particular lily from Asia in our little pond, we have introduced the entire east coast and maybe the continent to a new “non-native” species of plant.
+“HOW, it’s just my little pond in upstate NY?”
+All water sources are open to waterfowl and stormwater runoff, which are just a couple ways these non-native plants spread.
+Boating can be another high-risk area where these weeds are distributed over long distances.
+A great book on the subject is “Diet for a Small Lake” prepared by the NYSFOLA.

-Every lake needs a balance of plant life to off set the nutrients that are available.
-The plant life has many forms as seen in figure 1 above, Emerging plants that are normally in the shallower depths and provide cover for waterfowl and fish, floating weeds like lilies and duck weed, and subsurface weed that can grow in high depths.
-When the balance of plant life to nutrients is altered you can have huge changes in the health of your lake.
+Every lake needs a balance of plant life to offset the nutrients that are available.
+The plant life has many forms of Emerging plants that are normally in the shallower depths and provide cover for waterfowl and fish, floating weeds like lilies and duckweed, and submerged weeds that can grow in high depths.
+When the balance of plant life to nutrients is altered you can have huge changes in the health of your lake such as:

 - Oxygen depletion – causing fish to die

-- Toxic algae blooms that have been known to kill animals and a few people.
+- Toxic algae blooms have been known to kill animals and a few people

 To control aquatic plants you need to work from the idea that they are needed in some form.
-Killing them all to create some kind of swimming pool atmosphere doesn’t work.
+Killing all lake weeds to create some kind of swimming pool atmosphere doesn’t work.

 What do most people want?
 An area for them to do what they want when they want to do it.
-Thanks to the Lake Bottom Blanket each home owner has the opportunity to control the aquatic weeds where they want.
-LBB’s can be used to clear an area for swimming, fishing or to clear a path to deeper water.
-It can be installed at any point during the growing season, and you have a instant weed free area…
+Thanks to the Lake Bottom Blanket, each homeowner has the opportunity to control the aquatic weeds where they want.
+LBBs can be used to clear an area for swimming, fishing or to clear a path to deeper water.
+It can be installed at any point during the growing season, and you have an instant weed-free area.